San Francisco 49ers vs. Minnesota Vikings NFL Week 12 Odds, Plays and Insights for November 28, 2021

 - At home, as 3.5-point favorites or more, the 49ers are winless ATS (0-3).

-- Minnesota is 2-3 overall, and 4-1 against the spread, away from home.
+- This season away from home, Minnesota is 4-1 against the spread and 2-3 overall.

-- In five road games this year, Minnesota has gone over the total four times.
+- In five road games this year, Minnesota has hit the over four times.

 Powered by Data Skrive.